AOSSIE-Org/Agora/README.md

 <order> is the order of candidates in tally as appears in the Electorate Comission's tables and can be one of ACTGinninderra2004, ACTBrindabella2004, ACTGinninderra2004, ACTBrindabella2012.

-If -o is ommited, candidates are unordered..
+If -o is ommited, candidates are unordered.

 -----------------------------------------------------------------